 To make matters worse, Walker attempted to justify his misrepresentation on these grounds:

 "The criminal justice system has a process by which, if someone's innocent, they can be granted a change in their sentence based upon the court system.
 They handle that ...
-The only people seeking pardons are people who are guilty and I don't have any reason to undermine the criminal justice system,"This perhaps explains why Walker has never bothered to appoint no one to the State's Pardon Advisory Board.
+The only people seeking pardons are people who are guilty and I don't have any reason to undermine the criminal justice system,"This perhaps explains why Walker has never bothered to appoint anyone to the State's Pardon Advisory Board.

 But, of course, the very notion that pardons are for those that are (or claim to be) actually "innocent" and, thus, constitute a means to "undermine the criminal justice system," reveals abysmal ignorance on the governor's part, or a willingness to mislead that is borderline despicable.
 As is the case in any other state, the vast majority of clemency applications (and grants) are for persons who have served their time (if they ever had any to serve), have taken care of all associated fines and penalties and have waited years to simply have their civil rights restored.
 They are not claiming to be innocent at all.
 The only thing being "undermined" (if that is the right word) are backward-ass laws that impose eternal punishments for all offenses, great and small.